morris-lab/BiddyetalWorkflow/README.md

-# CellTag Workflow
+#CellTag Workflow

-This repository will contain our CellTag workflow.
+This repository contains our CellTag workflow.

 Here is the link to the GEO DataSet which contains all of the sequencing data we generated.